 Pierre Chenu has been a director of NTIC since 2003 and Non-Executive Chairman of the Board since July 2005.
 Mr. Chenu is currently retired.
 Prior to his retirement, Mr. Chenu served as Vice President, Worldwide Operations, Flat Glass Activities within the Asahi-Glaverbel Glass Group, a position he had served for five years.
 Prior to that, Mr. Chenu was a member of the Executive Committee of Glaverbel S.A., with various operating responsibilities in France, Spain, Italy, Russia, Germany, China and the United States.
-Before joining Glaverbel, Mr. Chenu worked for U.S. Steel in steel production in Pittsburgh, Pennsylvania and for Corning Inc. where he held various staff, line and executive positions in the United States, France and the University of Liege (Belgium) and a M.B.A. from Harvard University.
+Before joining Glaverbel, Mr. Chenu worked for U.S. Steel in steel production in Pittsburgh, Pennsylvania and for Corning Inc. where he held various staff, line and executive positions in the United States, France and the United Kingdom.
+Mr. Chenu holds a Master's Degree in Engineering, with a specialty in metallurgy, from the University of Liege (Belgium) and a M.B.A. from Harvard University.
 Mr. Chenu is a citizen of Belgium.
 We believe Mr. Chenu's qualifications to sit on the Board of Directors include his significant executive and operational experiences both in the United States and internationally prior to his retirement, including his positions with Asahi-Glaverbel Glass Group, U.S. Steel and Corning Inc. The Board of Directors believes such operational experience is critical to NTIC's management in operating NTIC's business and its various international joint ventures.

 Tilman B. Frank, M.D. has been a director of NTIC since May 2008.
-Dr. Frank is not standing for reelection at the 2011 Annual Meeting of Stockholders.
+Dr. Frank is not standing for re-election at the 2011 Annual Meeting of Stockholders.
 Dr. Frank is Partner and Chief Executive Officer of Capitalent GmbH, a personnel consulting firm, a position he has held since January 2009.
-Dr. Frank served as Chief Executive Officer of Societät für Unternehmensplanung $(S \cdot U \cdot P)$ GmbH, a personnel consulting company, where he served in such position from July 2007 to December 2008.
-From June 2001 to July 2007, Dr. Frank served as Managing Director of $S \cdot U \cdot P$ .
-Prior to joining $S \cdot U \cdot P$ , Dr. Frank served as Senior Vice President of Marketing and Sales of vamedis\ AG, a German-based e-procurement solutions provider, from October 2001 to May 2001.
+Dr. Frank served as Chief Executive Officer of Societät für Unternehmensplanung (S·U·P) GmbH, a personnel consulting company, where he served in such position from July 2007 to December 2008.
+From June 2001 to July 2007, Dr. Frank served as Managing Director of S·U·P. Prior to joining S·U·P, Dr. Frank served as Senior Vice President of Marketing and Sales of vamedis AG, a German-based e-procurement solutions provider, from October 2001 to May 2001.
 Dr. Frank holds a Medical Doctor degree from the University of Frankfurt.
 We believe Dr. Frank's qualifications to sit on the Board of Directors include his significant business acumen, specifically executive experience with companies located in Germany, which is where one of NTIC's more significant joint ventures is located.